About me

 Next Steps …

-The relationship between me as counsellor, and you is at the heart of successful therapy so it’s important to choose someone who is right for you.
-I offer an free initial meeting which will give us the chance to get to know each other a little.
+I really believe that the relationship with your counsellor is at the heart of successful therapy so it’s important to choose someone who you feel comfortable with and you can trust.
+Our initial meeting will give us the chance to get to know each other a little.
 You can tell me what you’re struggling with and ask any questions about the counselling process.
 I will explain how I work, and we can talk about how and when we could work together.
 After this initial session, there is no obligation to proceed.
+The initial appointment is for 50 minutes and is free.

 In an emergency, please contact NHS 111, your GP or the Samaritans on 116 123.